Luka Dončić–Anthony Davis trade: Dončić and Davis

 Dončić was upset by the trade.
 When he got the news, he threw his cell phone across the room, cracking the glass.
 At his first press conference after joining the Lakers, he said that he had expected to "spend my whole career" in Dallas and that "loyalty is a big word for me", echoing sentiment that the loyalty expected of players was greater than that expected of teams.
 As of the end of the regular season, Dončić had not spoken to Harrison since the trade; Harrison commented that although he reached out after the trade, Dončić "probably doesn't want to talk to me."
 Former Maverick Chandler Parsons claimed that Dončić cried after learning about the trade.
 Dončić later stated that "It wasn't easy arriving as a new guy in a new city, but the first thing that impressed me was the welcome from the fans" and "The Lakers are an amazing organization.
 I'm looking forward to meeting Mark and excited about the future.
 I am also grateful to Jeanie and the Buss family for welcoming me to LA, and I'm happy that Jeanie will continue to be involved.
 I look forward to working with both of them to win championships!".
 He recruited Marcus Smart and Deandre Ayton to the Lakers and on August 2, 2025, he signed a three-year, $165 million extension with a player option in the final year on.
-LeBron James, noticeably absent from the signing of the contract extension, later congratulated Dončić.
+LeBron James, who did not attend the press conference announcing the contract extension, later congratulated Dončić.

 I just signed my extension with the Lakers.
 Excited to keep working to bring championships to LA and make Laker Nation proud.
 Grateful to the Lakers, my teammates and all the fans who've shown so much love since day one.
 This is just the beginning.

 Davis was more accepting of the trade.
 In his introductory press conference with the Mavericks, he said that he understood that Mavericks fans were upset, because "I get who Luka was to this franchise, to the city ... just how I know what I meant to the city of L.A."
 He expressed his appreciation for Harrison's faith in him, saying that "it's my job to ... give the fans hope and reassurance on why Nico brought me here."
 He waived his $6 million bonus for being traded, stating that he wanted to help the Mavericks get "continuously better."